deepset-ai/haystack/CONTRIBUTING.md

 ## CI (Continuous Integration)

 We use GitHub Action for our Continuous Integration tasks.
-This means that, as soon as you open a PR, GitHub will start executing some workflows on your changes, like automated tests, linting, formatting, api docs generation, etc.
+This means that as soon as you open a PR, GitHub will start executing some workflows on your changes, like automated tests, linting, formatting, api docs generation, etc.

 If all goes well, at the bottom of your PR page you should see something like this, where all checks are green.